 Halfway into the job, he noticed that they were starting to goof off more than it was safe to do.
 He warned them to stop, and it seemed like one warning was enough to keep them in check.
 This way dangerous work, after all.

 Things went wrong when Walter felt his foot catch on a wire someone had draped over the scaffolding.
-He went straight forward, falling right on his head and subsequently on his knee.
-Walter was knocked unconscious momentarily.
+He went straight forward, falling right on his knee.

 The pain from the injury was tremendous and immediate.
 Walter couldn't move his left leg.
 There was no chance of him being able to complete the rest of the job – and they had to phone a supervisor and lower him down the scaffolding the hard way.